PavelFalta/nexadev/README.md

 ## **www.nexadev.cz**

-A simple but modern, responsive portfolio website I put together in like a day or so.
+A simple but modern, responsive portfolio website I put together in like a day or so, to get familiar with some aspects of design, deployment and all that.

 ---